oceansites/software/L22/README.txt

 Sea-Bird microcat) and the L22 code for that instrument.

 In the Matlab code, send in the local names you want to look up, and get back the L22 codes (plus cleaned-up versions of the Manufacturer and Model).
+This code uses xml_io_tools, Copyright (c) 2007, Jaroslaw Tuszynski.

 The current (Jan29,2020) version of the Data Format Reference Manual describes two ways to document sensors:
 1: as attributes to a data variable: